How To Check If Someone Else Is Using Your Instagram Account

 The most obvious sign that someone else is using your Instagram account is if you see account activity that isn’t yours.

 This can include uploads that you didn’t publish, followers you don’t recognize or didn’t approve, or people you are following that you don’t remember following.
+It can even consist of messages you didn’t send or ones you’ve received from people you don’t know.

 While it is possible that you simply forgot about doing something on your Instagram account, if you spot a post that you know you did not create or a photo you know you didn’t take, then you have a definitive indication that someone has compromised your account.